puppeteer/puppeteer/docs/api.md

 });
 ```
 #### event: 'disconnected'
-Emitted when puppeteer gets disconnected from the browser instance.
+Emitted when puppeteer gets disconnected from the Chromium instance.
 This might happen because one of the following:
-- browser closed or crashed
+- Chromium is closed or crashed
 - `browser.disconnect` method was called

 #### event: 'targetchanged'